cpez04/SkySoarer/README.md

     flask --app app.py --debug run

- After making code changes make sure to save the file in your IDE or text editor (ctrl-s).
-Reload webpage for code updates.
+  4. After making code changes. make sure to save the file in your IDE or text editor (ctrl-s).

+  5. Reload website to view changes.

 ------------------------------------------------------------------------------------------------------------------------
 TO PUSH AND PULL CHANGES EASILY: